hjbhu6/yvertx/core_manual_yeti.md

 To set a message handler on the address `test.address`, you do the following:

-    var eb = vertx.eventBus;

-    var myHandler = function(message)) {
+    yvertx.registerBusHandler "test.address" \() do {message, reply}:
-      log.info('I received a message ' + message);
+        logger#info("I received a message \(message)");
-    }

-    eb.registerHandler('test.address', myHandler);
+    done;

 It's as simple as that.
 The handler will then receive any messages sent to that address.

 When you register a handler on an address and you're in a cluster it can take some time for the knowledge of that new handler to be propagated across the entire cluster.
-If you want to be notified when that has completed you can optionally specify another function to the `registerHandler` function as the third argument.
+When that has the readyHandler will be notified.
+The readyHandler is the second argument to the `registerBusHandler`.
 This function will then be called once the information has reached all nodes of the cluster.
 E.g. :

-    eb.registerHandler('test.address', myHandler, function() {
+    yvertx.registerBusHandler 'test.address'
-        log.info('Yippee!
-The handler info has been propagated across the cluster');
+        \(logger#info 'Yippee!
+The handler info has been propagated across the cluster') do {message, reply}:
-    });
+            //message handling
+        done;

 To unregister a handler it's just as straightforward.
-You simply call `unregisterHandler` passing in the address and the handler:
+You simply call `unregisterBusHandler` passing in the address and the handler object given to the callback:

-    eb.unregisterHandler('test.address', myHandler);
+    yvertx.registerBusHandler 'test.address' \()
+        do {message, handler}:
+            yvertx.unregisterBusHandler 'test.address' handler;
+        done;

 A single handler can be registered multiple times on the same, or different, addresses so in order to identify it uniquely you have to specify both the address and the handler.